jordigh/GristCon2025/README.md

 **IMPORTANT**: The user must be given the same email as the one defined in `GRIST_DEFAULT_EMAIL`.
 This will make the first user an administrator of the Grist instance.
+Additionally, make sure to click that the user's email is verified (it's an extra toggle in Keycloak).
+Otherwise Grist will not allow a login with an unverified email.

 #### Create a Grist OIDC client